ComHem/sermo-event-api/sermo-bundle.md

         // within opening hours but no available agents }
     } else {
-      // chat is not available
+      // chat is not within opening hours
     }
   },
   { pollingInterval: 2000 }